tyler-eon/asdf-nerdctl/README.md

 nerdctl version
 ```

-Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
+After installing a new version, you need to run `containerd-rootless-setuptool.sh` to ensure your environment is set up appropriately.
+If you are having trouble with the installation or `nerdctl` is failing for some reason, try look at this [Getting Started](https://rootlesscontaine.rs/getting-started/containerd/) guide.

-install & manage versions.
+Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.

 # Contributing